santiago-mooser/nextcloud_docker-ce/README.md

 [SpaceInvader One's Nextcloud on unraid](https://www.youtube.com/watch?v=fUPmVZ9CgtM) has a similar setup, but this is done automagically with the help of [Ansible](https://www.ansible.com/).

-## Parameters
+# Requirenments

 All parameters for this setup should be put in a .env file.
-[An example file is provided](hhttps://github.com/santiago-espinosa/nextcloud_docker-ce/blob/v0.1/example_env.NOTenv) for your reference. **However**, this can automatically be done by [the nextcloud_docker-ce_ansible repo](https://github.com/santiago-espinosa).
+[An example file is provided](hhttps://github.com/santiago-espinosa/nextcloud_docker-ce/blob/v0.1/example_env.NOTenv) for your reference. **However, this can automatically be done by [the nextcloud_ansible repo](https://github.com/santiago-espinosa/nextcloud_ansible.git)**.

+### Variables
 ```
 #DDClient variables
 ddc_timezone=Asia/Hong_Kong